ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/powerbi-and-clickhouse.md

 This tutorial assumes you have Microsoft Power BI Desktop installed on your Windows machine.
 You can download and install Power BI Desktop [here](https://www.microsoft.com/en-us/download/details.aspx?id=58494)

-We recommend updating to the latest Power BI version as the ClickHouse Connector is available in versions >= `2.137.751.0`
+We recommend updating to the latest version of Power BI.
+The ClickHouse Connector is available by default from version `2.137.751.0`.

 ### Gather your ClickHouse connection details